12 Military Background Check Disqualifiers & Military Waiver Rules

 Military Base Visitor Background Check

-The military base visitor background check will be different from the check required for individuals hoping to enlist in the military.
-Individuals who are hoping to visit an individual that is on a military base may be subject to a background check before entering.
+The background screening for visitors on a military base will be different from the check required for individuals hoping to enlist in the military.
+Individuals who are hoping to visit an individual who is on a military base may be subject to a background check before entering.

 Each base tends to have slightly different rules around the background check process and some individuals will not have to undergo a full check at all.